A German Politician's Assassination Prompts New Fears About Far-Right Violence

 AfD rhetoric especially demonizes refugees from the Middle East, Funke says.

-"There's an ... indirect link, being utterly against all Muslims, Muslims in this country, Muslims around the world.
+"There's an ... indirect link," he says, "being utterly against all Muslims, Muslims in this country, Muslims around the world.
 Unleashing of resentment is one of the conditions for murder and for violence."

 AfD leaders and supporters accuse the CDU of attempting to politicize Lübcke's death.